 One of the only downsides is that there isn’t a free breakfast here.
 You can order it at the cafe instead, however.

 Location: Within a lively area of the city, just a short walk from the bus station and super easy access to the Northern Quarter (bohemian bars, record shops, music venues).
-Manchester Piccadilly Station is just 6 minutes from Selina.
+Manchester Piccadilly Station is just 6 minutes from this budget hostel.

 Selina NQ1 Manchester one of the best hostels in Manchester for